 That said, simple carbs are not entirely bad for your health.
 If you wish to include a simple carb in your diet, go for exclusive products such as whole fruits rather than processed cookies or sweets.

 These will be more nutritious as they contain fiber, antioxidants, and polyphenols.
 Dairy too is best because of calcium, protein, and probiotics from yogurt.
-The idea is to avoid excess sugars and sweetened drinks and foods which only boost energy at the moment and don’t contain any nutritional value for your body.
+The idea is to avoid excess added sugars and sweetened drinks and foods which only boost energy at the moment and don’t contain any nutritional value for your body.

 Including carbohydrates in your meal depends on numerous factors, including your activity levels.
 If it’s pre or post-workout, you could take half a portion of carbs, leaving protein and fats to each take a quarter.
 For weight loss, take a small percentage of complex carbs in the morning to sustain your activities of the day.

-Taking a balanced diet and sticking with your fitness goals, whether it’s bodybuilding or losing weight, is vital to your health.
+Eating a balanced diet and sticking with your fitness goals, whether it’s bodybuilding or losing weight, is vital to your health.
 These should be the basis of any diet you follow.

 Apart from following a proper diet, physical exercise is also essential for your body and health.
 Take up a challenge and try this 20-min Full Body Workout At Home to get a snatched body.